AnjaliCode/GoogleAnalyticsDashboardPrototype/README.md

 # GoogleAnalyticsDashboardPrototype

+HTML prototype for dashboard for web app or mobile app using Google Analytics APIs with OAuth.

 This is a simple HTML prototype for the dashboard for web or mobile apps for User activity tracking for Google user with multiple themes in the same prototype.
 It clearly demonstrates deferred Object/Promise pattern.
 There is authentication meant to let user give consent for the prototype to use/monitor his personal data by Google Analytics.
 Being just a prototype complicated file structure is avaoided.
 For better responsiveness, client-side javascript is implemented.
 Server file for this prototype is just a backbone to support client file, rest all interactions are handled by Google server.
 Being a prototype, server-to-server interactions are not demonstrated.

 Please note: